(a) Differentiate between meristematic and permanent tissues in plants,

 (c) Bone possesses a hard matrix composed of———and ———.

-(a) Cork cells possesses Suberin on their walls that makes it impervious to gases and water.
+(a) Cork cells possess Suberin on their walls which makes them impervious to gases and water.

 (b) Sieve tubes have tubular cells with perforated walls and are living in nature.